RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 To set up the code, please run the following commands.
 The user will then be prompted to fill out the fields below to configure locations, and other settings:
 - abs_path_to_ndpi_dir : Input the absolute path to the directory that holds all the ndpi images
 - abs_path_to_ndpa_dir : Input the absolute path to the directory that holds all the ndpa annotation files
-- abs_path_to_location_for_master_annotation_csv : Input the absolute path to the directory holding the master_annotation_csv to be created at the annotation preprocessing step.
+- abs_path_to_location_for_master_annotation_csv : Input the absolute path to the directory holding the master_annotation_csv to be created at the annotation preprocessing step. **NOTE: if running on a region with no annotations (in other words, running in a production like context), then user can leave this blank**
 - abs_path_to_ndpi_tiles_dir : Input the absolute path to the directory that holds all tiled ndpi images
 - tile_size : this is the tile size in pixels.
 Input only a single integer that represents the side length of the tile.
 Currently, only square tiles are supported.
 - tile_overlap : Input an integer representing the pixel amount of overlap for the tiles